Mazotis/Homeserver/README.md

 # Homeserver
 New - [Read the WIKI](https://github.com/Mazotis/Homeserver/wiki)

-A python websocket server/client to control various cheap IoT RGB BLE lightbulbs, DIY devices and programmable ON/OFF devices (TVs via HDMI-CEC, sound systems using LIRC, HTPCs using shutdown/wake-on-lan functions...)
+A python home IoT control suite, featuring a websocket server/client to control various cheap IoT RGB BLE lightbulbs, DIY devices and programmable ON/OFF devices (TVs via HDMI-CEC, sound systems using LIRC, HTPCs using shutdown/wake-on-lan functions...) and various modules (such as an automatic file backup wrapper around rsync)

-The server runs on a RPi3 or a linux-based bluetooth-enabled processor board and waits for requests, either from IFTTT (using a webhook Then That), from a device on-connection event (detected by pinging a static local IP, ie. for a mobile phone), from the included webserver or by a direct command-line call using homeclient.py (for example, when called on a specific event/via a menu button on Kodi - or other HTPC softwares).
+The server runs on a RPi3 or a linux-based bluetooth-enabled processor board and waits for requests, either from IFTTT (using a webhook Then That), dialogflow, from a device on-connection event (detected by pinging a static local IP, ie. for a mobile phone), from the included webserver or by a direct command-line call using homeclient.py (for example, when called on a specific event/via a menu button on Kodi - or other HTPC softwares).

 ## Why Homeserver ?
 * It allows to control multiple devices that uses different protocols at the same time.